How you rank

 Rank 4

 A Journeyman who wishes to become a Master Journeyman must qualify as Journeyman in three weapon groups and must have trained for 12 years.
 It is possible to qualify for each weapon on separate occasions.
-Every additional weapon qualifies for a black stripe on the garter, up until the test is taken and the Master Journeyman garter is available.
+Every additional weapon qualifies for a black stripe on (each) garter, up until the test is taken and the Master Journeyman garter is available.
 Black stripes are then used on the Master Journeyman garter for those who qualify for more weapon groups than three.
 A red stripe on yellow garter is the symbol of the Alderman.